Frequently Asked Questions

 Our retry system (3 attempts with 10-second delays) prevents false alerts from brief network hiccups.
 If your website recovers within ~30 seconds, you won't receive a downtime alert.
 Once an incident is detected, you'll receive an automatic recovery notification when your website is back online.

 Yes!
 We monitor your public-facing URL, which includes any CDN layer.
-This actually gives you more comprehensive monitoring since we're checking the same endpoint your users access.
+This gives you comprehensive monitoring since we're checking the same endpoint your users access.

 Each check has a 30-second timeout.
 If your website doesn't respond within this time, we classify it as a timeout incident.
 We also track and display response times for performance monitoring.

-Checks are performed from our dedicated monitoring server.
+Checks are performed from our dedicated monitoring server in the United States.
 All requests originate from a single, consistent IP address for reliable firewall whitelisting.

 1. Custom Token Header (Most Secure)

-Each website gets a unique monitor secret token sent in the X-JF-Monitor-Token header.
-Find your token in the website details page under "Firewall Whitelisting".
+Each website gets a unique secret token in the X-JF-Monitor-Token header.

 2. User-Agent (Easiest)

-All monitoring requests come from a single IP address.
-Contact us for the current IP if you need to whitelist by IP.
+All requests come from a single IP — contact us for the current address.

 We love hearing from our users!
 Send feature requests to [email protected].
 While we can't implement every request, we carefully consider all feedback when planning our roadmap.